Adeodato Barreto

-Biography
+Early life

 His father, Vicente Mariano Barreto, was a man of considerable erudition and a pedagogical sense that bore fruit in his child.
-Having completed his secondary education in Panjim, Adeodato Barreto left for Portugal at the age of seventeen and enrolled at Coimbra in the law school in 1923 and, the following year, in the Faculty of Arts, for a course in history and philosophy.
+Having completed his secondary education in Pangim, Adeodato Barreto left for Portugal at the age of seventeen and enrolled at Coimbra in the law school in 1923 and, the following year, in the Faculty of Arts, for a course in history and philosophy.
 In Coimbra he was elected chairman of the Centro Republicano-Académico in October 1929.
 He graduated in law in 1928 and in historical and philosophical sciences in 1929, respectively, from the Faculty of Law and the Faculty of Arts, University of Coimbra.

 In teaching and law

 He taught in Figueira da Foz and Coimbra.
 He was later a law clerk in Montemor-o-Novo and a notary in Aljustrel.
 He collaborated assiduously with the periodicals O Diabo and Seara Nova.
 He founded Índia Nova (1928-1929), which published six issues, and Círculo (1934), which had in all seven numbers.

 He was the father of Kalidás Barreto, the Portuguese politician and trade unionist.
 He was a close friend of Flausino Torres, with whom he also studied.